SetProtocol/STIPS/STIPS/STIP-009.md

 3. A SetToken is deployed using SetTokenCreator

-4. A DelegatedManager is deployed with the DelegatedManagerFactory as the temporary `owner` until after initialization
+4. A DelegatedManager is deployed with the DelegatedManagerFactory as the temporary `owner` and `methodologist` until after initialization
     - If assets are defined, constructor param *useAssetAllowlist* is set to true, false otherwise.

 5. The DelegatedManager is added to ManagerCore by the Factory

-6. The `deployer`, `owner`, and DelegatedManager are stored on the Factory in pending state
+6. The `deployer`, `owner`, `methodologist`, and DelegatedManager are stored on the Factory in pending state

 ### DelegatedManagerFactory.createManager()